Xenopeltis unicolor: Geographic range

 Found in China (Guangdong and Yunnan), Myanmar, the Andaman and Nicobar Islands, Vietnam, Laos, Cambodia, Thailand, West Malaysia, Penang Island, Singapore Island, East Malaysia (Sarawak), Indonesia (the Riau Archipelago, Bangka, Billiton, Sumatra, We, Simalur, Nias, the Mentawai Islands (Siberut), Borneo, Java and Sulawesi) and the Philippines (Balabac, Bongao, Jolo and Palawan).
 The type locality given is "Java".

 Habitat

 Tends to live in open areas such as forest clearings, gardens and parks.
 Often encountered in rice paddies.

+These snakes are found in monsoon and rain forests, on the rice fields and gardens adjacent to residential houses; prefer the sites of the forests in the valleys of mountain streams with outcrops of the rocks and numerous hollows under the piles of stones.

 Behaviour

 These snake are constrictors, killing their prey by suffocation in their muscular coils.
 They are fossorial and spend most of their time below ground.
 They may bite readily if handled roughly, but mostly just try to escape if picked up.
 They are also observed to vibrate their tails in a rattlesnake-like fashion when they feel threatened.

 Feeding

 The diet is varied, consisting primarily of frogs, reptiles, including other snakes, and small mammals.